wp-plugins/osd-outdated-browser/readme.txt

 == Description ==

-OSD Outdated Browser widget allows you to display a custom banner for users using old browsers.
+OSD Outdated Browser allows you to display a custom banner for users using old browsers.
 The banner is fully customizable and also exposes filters for developers to use.
-All a user needs to do is install/activate the plugin, set up the proper settings, then add the OSD Outdated Browser widget to a widget area.
+All a user needs to do is install/activate the plugin, set up the proper settings, then either add the OSD Outdated Browser widget to a widget area or use the [osd_outdated_browser] shortcode.

 == Installation ==